-Examiners should treat native speakers as 'probable expert users'.
-However, examiners should be aware that 'native speaker' does not mean 'Expert Level 6' user.
+Examiners should treat speakers who use English as their first-language as 'probable expert users'.
+However, examiners should be aware that ' first-language English speaker' does not necessarily mean 'Expert Level 6' user.

-A native speaker who fails to demonstrate proficiency in all aspects of the Level 6 descriptors in the ICAO Rating Scale should not be assessed as Expert Level 6.
+Speakers who use English as their first-language who fail to demonstrate proficiency in all aspects of the Level 6 descriptors in the ICAO Rating Scale should not be assessed as Expert Level 6.

 Read all @UK_CAA